-class resonance.linear\systems.SimpleQuarterCarSystem Bases: resonance.linear\systems.BaseExcitationSystem mass, m [kg] The suspended mass.
+''' class resonance.linear_systems.SimpleQuarterCarSystem Bases: resonance.linear systems.BaseExcitationSystem '''

 This system represents a mass connected to a moving massless base via a spring and damper in parallel.
 The motion of the mass is subject to viscous damping.
 The system is described by: